 When treating scalp psoriasis, fluocinolone topical oil may be used daily until your symptoms improves.
 Then you may continue using the medication once per week, or often enough to keep the skin soft and free from scales or crusting.

-Contact your doctor if your condition does not improve after 2 weeks of use, if it gets worse, or if you develop signs of a skin infection while using fluocinolone topical oil.
+Call your doctor if your symptoms do not improve within 2 weeks of treatment, if your symptoms get worse, or if you develop signs of a skin infection while using fluocinolone topical oil.

 Additional Derma-Smoothe/FS Information